Washington DC, USA

 The Lincoln Memorial Reflecting Pool, Washington DC.
 Photo by Javier Losa.

-Washington DC climate
+Best seasons in Washington DC

 The Jefferson Memorial and Washington’s famous cherry blossoms.
 Jefferson, the White House and the Washington Monument are major attractions in DC’s National Mall – which is a park, not a shopping centre.